aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/proposal-summary.md

 ### Key Terms
-* `ACK platforn` | `platform`: the set of code generators, test frameworks, and model inference utilities that comprise the AWS Controllers for Kubernetes project.
+* `ACK platform` | `platform`: the set of code generators, test frameworks, and model inference utilities that comprise the AWS Controllers for Kubernetes project.
 * `pipeline`: the collection of all phases involved in code generation; depicted in this [diagram](https://aws-controllers-k8s.github.io/community/docs/contributor-docs/code-generation/#our-approach).
 * `ackgenconfig`: the [code](https://github.com/aws-controllers-k8s/code-generator/blob/82c294c2e8fc6ba23baa0034520e84351bb7a32f/pkg/generate/config/config.go#L24) representation of *generator.yaml*. an **input** to *code-generator*.
 * `resource` | `k8s-resource` | `ackcrd`: represented as CRD in [code](https://github.com/aws-controllers-k8s/code-generator/blob/82c294c2e8fc6ba23baa0034520e84351bb7a32f/pkg/model/crd.go#L63) is a single top-level resource in an AWS Service. *code-generator* generates these resources using heuristics and `ackgenconfig`.